Air Operations Specialist

 • Base Maintenance – make sure base is properly maintained and needs communicated.
 Check Computers as working, order supplies as needed, manage the FED Ex requirements for transporting company items/weekly deliveries.

-• Assists Leadership by providing detailed operations performance summary and reports, including Right Start reporting to support Crewmember needs and reduce delays.
+• Assists Leadership by providing detailed operations performance summary and availability reports, including Right Start reporting to support Crewmember needs and reduce delays.

 • Provides enhanced communication with Flight Attendants who have experienced irregular operations/injuries/etc. by responding to Operations reports.
 Acts as a Liaison between Inflight and other departments for safety concerns.